 In this section, we propose a definition of a normal form of parity automata.
-This is exactly the form of automata resulting by applying the procedure defined by Carton and Maceiras [15], or, equivalently, of automata resulting from the ACD-parity-transform (Proposition 6.26).
-These automata satisfy that they are parity-index-tight, that is, their acceptance condition use the minimal possible number of colours.
-But they offer some further convenient properties, stated in Propositions 6.28 and 6.29, which make them particularly well-suited for reasoning about deterministic parity automata.
+This is exactly the form of automata resulting by applying the procedure defined by Carton and Maceiras [19], or, equivalently, of automata resulting from the ACD-parity-transform (Corollary 6.24).
+These automata satisfy that they are parity-index-tight, that is, their acceptance condition uses the minimal possible number of colours.
+But they offer some further convenient properties, stated in Propositions 6.25 and 6.27, which make them particularly well-suited for reasoning about deterministic parity automata.

-This normal form, or partial versions of it, have already been used in the literature to prove results about parity automata in different contexts, such as history-deterministic coBüchi automata [1, 29, 49], positionality of languages defined by deterministic Büchi automata [13] or learning of DPAs [4].
-This normal form also facilitates the resolution of parity games in practice [35].
-However, the application of this normal form in the literature is limited to specific cases, and no prior studies have provided a formal and systematic analysis of it.
+This normal form, or partial versions of it, have already been used in the literature to prove results about parity automata in different contexts, such as history-deterministic coBüchi automata [1, 35, 57], positionality of languages defined by deterministic Büchi automata [15] or learning of DPAs [6].
+The normalisation of transition systems also facilitates solving parity games in practice [41].
+However, the application of this normal form in the literature is limited to specific cases, and no prior works have provided a formal and systematic study of it.